xuyang-liu16/Awesome-Token-level-Model-Compression/Multi-modal Domain/Understanding.md

 ### 2024

-- **[3] LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models**, arXiv 2024.
+- **[3] LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models**, ICCV 2025.

   *Shang, Yuzhang and Cai, Mu and Xu, Bingxin and Lee, Yong Jae and Yan, Yan.*